Why does data matter?

 Hood River County School District Parent Survey

-From August to October of 2017 and 2018, the Prevention Department visited all the Hood River County elementary and middle schools as well as the high school to ask parents what they think about student needs, concerns, and substance use.
+From August to October in 2017, 2018, and 2019 the Prevention Department visited the Hood River County elementary and middle schools as well as the high school to ask parents what they think about student needs, concerns, and substance use.
 The results of those surveys are summarized in the reports linked here.